Scalable Bayesian optimization with high-dimensional outputs using randomized prior networks: Hyperparameters for Numerical Experiments

-The weighted variance of the PDE (\ref{equ:brusselator})'s solution, as defined in \cite{maddox2021bayesian}, is taken as objective function to be minimized in order to guarantee a fair comparison between the different BO approaches.
-The Brusselator PDE (\ref{equ:brusselator}) is solved on a $64\times 64$ grid, producing output solutions of size $2\times 64\times 64$.
-The input dimension for this example is $d=4$.
-The search domain is taken as chosen in \cite{maddox2021bayesian} such that $a\in[0.1,5]$, $b\in[0.1,5]$, $D_0\in[0.01,5]$ and $D_1\in[0.01,5]$.
-The initial dataset has a total of only $5$ points.
-For the MLP-based RPN-BO method, the ensemble neural networks learn the vectorial output of dimension $s=8192$ corresponding to the $2$-dimensional solution to (\ref{equ:brusselator}) discretized over the $64\times 64$ grid.
-Then the objective function defined as the weighted variance of this solution is evaluated based on these inferred solution values.

-Both MLP- and DON-based RPN ensemble size is taken as $128$.
+For the Brusselator PDE Control problem, both MLP- and DON-based RPN ensemble size is taken as $128$ \cite{Yang2022Scalable}.
 The MLP-based RPNs are built by considering fully connected neural networks with $2$ hidden layers of $64$ neurons each.
 For the DON-based RPNs, each of the branch and trunk networks is a fully connected network with $2$ hidden layers of $64$ neurons each.
 Both MLP and DON ensemble neural nets are trained for $10^4$ iterations.
-This hyper-parameter setting is chosen in order to avoid overfitting as we are interested in BO problems with high-dimensional outputs and sparse training dataset.
+This hyper-parameter setting is chosen in order to avoid overfitting as we are interested in BO problems with high-dimensional outputs and sparse training dataset